j-goldrath/employee-tracker/README.md

 # Employee Tracker Console App
-This is a node.js app that allows for the management of a simple company database via the console.
+This app allows for the management of a simple company database via the console.
 Users can add departments, roles, and employees.
 They can also view, update, and delete specific records using designated menu options within console prompts.
+This application uses node.js, Inquirer, and MySQL.

 ## Installation